microsoft/Tx/Samples/LinqPad/Queries/HTTP.sys/Readme.md

 - Here all events are are streamed into .csv file.
 Since they are not kept in-memory, this will work regardless of the size of .etl file.
 The disadvantage of this method is that there is nothing to see in LINQPad.

-Exporting to .csv is how Tx can be used in conjunction with [popular tools](PopularUIs.md) like Excel, Tableau and R.
+Exporting to .csv is how Tx can be used in conjunction with [popular tools](PopularUIs.md) like Excel, R, and Tableau.

 ## Request Duration Summary